Pathfinder-WOTR-Modding-Community/ModFinder/README.md

 ## For Users

+Download the [latest release](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/releases/latest/download/ModFinder.zip) and run it!

+Tips:

+* Searching checks mod name and author by default
+* You can search specifically name, author, or [tag](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/blob/main/ModFinderClient/Mod/Tag.cs):
+    * `a:bub` to include authors with "bub" in their name, or `-n:bub` to exclude them
+    * `n:super` to include mods with "super" in the name, or `-n:super` to exclude them
+    * `t:game` to include tags with "game" in their name, or `-n:game` to exclude them

 ## For Mod Devs

-Currently ModFinder only supports mods hosted on Nexus or GitHub.
+Currently ModFinder only supports UMM mods hosted on Nexus or GitHub.

 To add (or change details about) your mod: